 In 2019, the Foundation launched a new online grants system, powered by Foundant.
 Once you have reviewed the Guidelines, Eligibility, and Restrictions and believe your organization and project qualify for a grant, start your Letter of Intent here.
 Take a look at the video tutorials for assistance in navigating the grants management system.

-Organizations who received grant in previous years and are invited to submit a full proposal in the current year must complete all Evaluation Reports before submitting their full application.
-Evaluation forms for grants between 2016 and 2018 are found on the Community Force web site in the folder with your grant application for that year.
+Organizations who received grants in previous years and are invited to submit a full proposal in the current year must complete final reports for all prior projects before submitting their full application.
+Evaluation forms for grants awarded in 2019 and later are found on the grants management site in the folder with your grant application for that year.
+(If you have an outstanding grant from prior to 2019 and need to submit a final project report, please contact the Foundation.)

 Looking for other sources of funding?
 The Sechelt Public Library offers access to Grant Connect, a searchable database of Canadian and US funders.
 Access Grant Connect on one of the Library's computers.